 The senior management team for each hospital site met regularly and they fed issues and risks into the overarching SMMCS triumvirate who met weekly to discuss risk and governance for all 3 hospital sites.
-However, it was not always clear how taking action was monitored effectively, as actions and responses taken by leaders were not always timely.
-For example, the service identified issues with CTG and pulse oximeter equipment in January and December 2021, and at the time of our inspection, mitigating action had not been completed.

 Senior leaders in maternity services for the whole of SMMCS met fortnightly.
 We looked at meeting minutes for the last 3 meetings and found leaders discussed operational issues, medical staffing and midwifery as standing agenda items.
 We saw issues raised in quality and safety committee meetings were discussed at an operational level in these meetings, for example issues with the electronic records system and concerns relating to triage.
 Actions were clearly documented, and all 3 hospital locations were discussed, however we did not find timely action was always taken to address patient safety concerns.